RescueStationCIC/HTNWDocuments/external/markdown/higherford_mill/info_points/hoist.md

 # Hoist
 Here's the lift by which the product is taken to the seperate floors during its processing.
 Each floor does something different.
-Don't forget that Higherford Mill has changed many times in it's history:
+Don't forget that Higherford Mill has changed many times in it's history: Spinning only, Spinning and weaving combined, and then exclusively weaving.

 ## Spinning - from 1824 to 1832
 Grimsshaw's operate a 4 story spinning mill, powered by waterwheel.